School Board of Trustees

 Grounded in kaupapa Māori, I am dedicated to strengthening whānau wellbeing, supporting tamariki and rangatahi pathways, and enhancing the resilience of hāpori.
 My leadership focuses on responsible kaitiakitanga, clear strategy and ensuring kaupapa remain effective and aligned with the communities they serve.

-Lily Lemalu
+Lili Lemalu

 Lili Lemalu is a proud alumna of Mangere College and a caregiver to two whāngai, with the second joining the school in 2026.
 Her experiences as a whānau caregiver and a local of Māngere shape her understanding of the hopes, pressures and realities many families face.
 She is deeply committed to ensuring every young person feels safe, supported and confident in their learning.